 Fun facts about Kansai-ben

-- The verb: tsukau (use) becomes tsukawan, tsukawahen and tsukaehen.
+- The verb: tsukau (to use) becomes tsukawan, tsukawahen, and tsukaehen.

-- The verb: miru (see) becomes me, miyahen, meehen and miihin
+- The verb: miru (to see) becomes min, miyahen, meehen, and miihin

-If you watch the Detective Conan anime you will surely notice the difference between dialects and the Kansai dialect, one of the important characters in the Hattori Heiji series is from Kansai and we can immediately notice the difference in language.
-If you can read a little kanji, check out the strip below showing Hattori's friend to Kazuha speaking in Kansai dialect.
+If you watch the anime Detective Conan, you will definitely notice the difference between dialects and the Kansai dialect.
+One of the important characters in the series, Hattori Heiji, is from Kansai, and we can immediately notice the difference in language.
+If you can read a bit of kanji, take a look at the comic strip below showing Hattori's friend Kazuha speaking in the Kansai dialect.

 What do you think of the Kansai-ben dialect?
 Did you like the article?
 If you liked it, leave your comments and share it with your friends.
 Thank you and until the next article.